ucl-cssb/cneta/README.md

 Please see run-cnetmcmc.sh to learn how to set different parameters.

 There are two running modes depending on whether a reference tree is provided or not.
-With a reference tree, the tree topolgy is fixed.
+With a reference tree, the tree topology is fixed.

 ## Input
 * (Required) A file containing copy numbers for all the samples, including the normal sample (*-cn.txt.gz or *-allele-cn.txt.gz)